BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

     All NotifyIO's support any setting from the [`SoundIO`](#sound) type.
     Therefore, you can play a sound whenever a notification is shown.
 (1)

- 1. This is because every NotifyIO has an internal `SoundIO` configuration option.
+ 1. In other words, every NotifyIO also supports every option from `SoundIO`.

 Most NotifyIO's have unique settings that somehow change how a notification is displayed.
 The actual message is